Skip to main content

 1

-Species richness refers to the total number of different species present in an area.
-It is a measure of biodiversity that counts the number of species but does not account for the abundance of each species.
+Species richness refers to the number of different species present in a specific area.
+It is a measure of biodiversity that focuses solely on the count of species, not their abundance or distribution.

 Video duration: